Herrmann Whole Brain Model

-This article describes the Herrmann Whole Brain Model ®, developed by Ned Herrmann in a practical way.
+Herrmann Whole Brain Model: this article describes the Herrmann Whole Brain Model ®, developed by Ned Herrmann in a practical way.
+This article contains a general definition of the model, different styles and a comparison with other models.
 After reading you will understand the basics of this model for thinking preferences.
+Enjoy reading!

 What is the Herrmann Whole Brain Model?

 The American brain researcher Ned Herrmann developed the patented HBDI model, which stands for Herrmann Brain Dominance Instrument®.
 Directly related to this is the, also patented, Whole Brain Technology Model®.

 Both are inextricably linked.
 Hermann developed the HBDI on the basis of a large diversity of human behavioural analyses.
 It provides an overview of the different thinking styles that people usually have, use, and apply.
 This is also referred to as the thinking preference profile, which is further elaborated in the Hermann Whole Brain model.

 In addition to thinking styles, every person has a certain thinking preference.
 This can be determined using the Herrmann Whole Brain Model.

 Each person has access to all four thinking styles.
 Despite a specific thinking preference, the other thinking styles are also used to varying degrees.
 In daily life, different situations arise that require different ways of thinking at different times.

 Herrmann Whole Brain Model and the HBDI Profile

 The HBDI model and the associated Whole Brain Technology model are not tests.
 After all, it’s not possible to give correct or incorrect answers.
 Instead, it is about human functioning.
 The models do not measure a certain degree of intelligence, skills, or competencies either.